 Educational activities for residents

-Apart from the infrastructure investments, we will conduct many educational events and run an extensive information campaign in the region.
+Apart from the infrastructure investments, we will conduct many educational events and run an extensive regional information campaign.
 The main goal of those activities is to raise the awareness of all stakeholders about the relationship between land development and the occurrence of drought and floods and equip them with knowledge about the adaptation and mitigation of climate change in mountain areas.
 All the activities will focus on the Jizera Center for Adaptation to Climate Change.

 - 3-day training for local educators (September 2022) who will be involved in conducting workshops at ICA for residents and will ensure the continuation of educational activities after the end of the project,